Publication 110, California Use Tax Basics

 |If you are a California resident who is not required to hold a seller’s permit|

 |Registered "qualified purchaser" with a use tax account.||Report purchases subject to use tax on your use tax return.
 You may be able to take a credit if you paid another state’s sales or use tax (see return instructions).|

-Additional information and all BOE forms, publications and regulations are available from our website or by calling our Taxpayer Information Section at 800-400-7115.
+Additional information and all BOE forms, publications, and regulations are available from our website or by calling our Customer Service Center at

 |46||Leasing Tangible Personal Property|